solana-foundation/developer-content/content/courses/tokens/nfts-with-metaplex.md

 #### The Metaplex Token Metadata program

-The most popular way Solana NFTs have been created is using the [Metaplex Token Metadata](https://developers.metaplex.com/token-metadata) program.
+The most popular way Solana NFTs have been created is by using the [Metaplex Token Metadata](https://developers.metaplex.com/token-metadata) program.